 In the pantheon of master jewelers, Suzanne Belperron stands apart as the only woman.
 Elegant and audacious, she pioneered a new aesthetic in jewelry, yet never sought recognition.
 Despite her discovery by the cognoscenti of style, her celebration by the fashion press, and her profound influence over the rest of the 20th Century’s jewelry design, her name is little known today.
 When the Duchess of Windsor’s jewelry was auctioned in 1987, only 5 of 16 Belperron pieces were tentatively identified.
 Asked once why she never signed her work, Madame Belperron replied: “My style is my signature.”

-The 1930s were a period of creative and commercial success for Madame Belperron, gaining her a famously influential following—Collette, Diana Vreeland, Daisy Fellowes, and Fred Astaire—but World War II brought hardship and tragedy.
+The 1930s were a period of creative and commercial success for Madame Belperron, gaining her a famously influential following—Colette, Diana Vreeland, Daisy Fellowes, and Fred Astaire—but World War II brought hardship and tragedy.
 In German-occupied Paris, she was arrested with her partner, Monsieur Herz, at their boutique at 59 Rue de Châteaudun for operating a company under a Jewish name.
-Securing their release with the help of their elite clientele, Belperron re-registered the company under her own name until after Bernard’s son Jean returned from the front to resume the partnership of “Herz-Belperron.”
+Securing their release with the help of their elite clientele, the company was re-registered under her own name until after Bernard’s son Jean was able to return to Paris following the end of World War II to resume the partnership of “Herz-Belperron.”
 His father did not survive the war.
-Madame Belperron received at least thirteen offers to escape France during the war years, but chose instead to remain in occupied Paris, eventually earning a Legion of Honor for her efforts on behalf of the Resistance.
+Madame Belperron received at least thirteen offers to escape France during the war years, but chose instead to remain in occupied Paris, eventually earning a Legion of Honor for her stature as a joailler-creatrice in 1963.

 Herz-Belperron flourished until Madame Belperron’s retirement in 1974, though her influence as a designer has continued to grow even after her death in 1983.
-Having long admired her work, Ward Landrigan, former head of Sotheby’s Jewelry and owner of Verdura, purchased her archive of designs in 1999.
-Today, Nico Landrigan, Ward’s son and President of Verdura, is responsible for the revival of Madame Belperron’s work, beginning with the publication of an official illustrated biography – BELPERRON: My Style is My Signature, currently in development.
+Having long admired her work, Ward Landrigan, former head of Sotheby’s Jewelry and owner of Verdura, purchased her archive of designs in 1998.